Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube: Abstract

 \section{Abstract}

-We develop a new class of log-Sobolev inequalities (LSIs) that provide a non-linear comparison between the entropy and the Dirichlet form.
-For the hypercube, these LSIs imply a new version of the hypercontractivity for functions of small support.
-As a consequence, we derive a sharp form of the uncertainty principle for the hypercube: a function whose energy is concentrated on a set of small size, and whose Fourier energy is concentrated on a small Hamming ball must be zero.
-The tradeoff we derive is asymptotically optimal.
-We observe that for the Euclidean space, an analogous (asymptotically optimal) tradeoff follows from the sharp form of Young's inequality due to Beckner.
-As an application, we show how uncertainty principle implies a new estimate of the metric properties of linear maps $\FF_2^k\to\FF_2^n$.
+Log-Sobolev inequalities (LSIs) upper-bound entropy via a multiple of the Dirichlet form (i.e. norm of a gradient).
+In this paper we prove a family of entropy-energy inequalities for the binary hypercube which provide a non-linear comparison between the entropy and the Dirichlet form and improve on the usual LSIs for functions with small support.
+These non-linear LSIs, in turn, imply a new version of the hypercontractivity for such functions.
+As another consequence, we derive a sharp form of the uncertainty principle for the hypercube: a function whose energy is concentrated on a set of small size, and whose Fourier energy is concentrated on a small Hamming ball must be zero.
+The tradeoff between the sizes that we derive is asymptotically optimal.
+This new uncertainty principle implies a new estimate on the size of Fourier coefficients of sparse Boolean functions.
+We observe that an analogous (asymptotically optimal) uncertainty principle in the Euclidean space follows from the sharp form of Young's inequality due to Beckner.
+This hints that non-linear LSIs augment Young's inequality (which itself is sharp for finite groups).